 The other motivation for making such statements is less benign.
 When a person says statements that imply that you should be looking at other people, they take the risk that you are going to leave them for that other person.
 Whether carelessly or deliberately, they are pushing you away and trying to make sure that you are not too emotionally attached.
 You can only make that statement to a person so many times before the instruction is put into action and they start looking for someone else, regardless of the love they have for you.
 Whether deliberate or careless, this statement essentially is “I’m not the man for you and you aren’t the woman for me, so don’t get attached.”

 Does he verbally compare you unfavorably to past relationships?
 Their hair, their body, their voice, or anything at all?

 Really?
 He should know better.
-No one wants to hear what a great ass the ex-girlfriend has.
+No one wants to hear what a great butt the ex-girlfriend has.

-If you ask “were her breasts bigger than mine?” and he says yes, then he was just honestly answering a question that you brought up.
+Now, ff you ask something like “were her breasts bigger than mine?” and he says yes, then he was just honestly answering a question that you brought up.
 Painful perhaps, but better he was honest about it because you would probably find out the truth on that one anyway.